Welcome to the WalkMe Help Center

 WalkMe focuses on the most popular screen readers in the market, along with their common browser combinations:

-• VoiceOver with Safari
+• VoiceOver (Safari)

-Activating and Using the Accessibility Tab for Smart Walk-Thrus
+Accessibility for Smart Walk-Thrus

 Activation